Scottish Patient Safety Programme in

 Patient safety - it’s no trouble at all

 ventilator acquired pneumonia and central line infections in

-critical care units in test sites
+critical care units in test sites throughout Scotland.

-to bring about a patient safety culture
+to bring about a patient safety culture within their

 safety through the use of trigger tools (structured case note